The X Platform (Twitter) Management Tools – Here Are My 11 Tools

 Agoura Pulse will cost you a pretty penny — up to $400 a month.
 It allows you to assign tweets to a team member to respond to, have tweets approved, and allows you to reply.
 Sure, Dove uses it.
 But they sell more soap than you do, right?

-When people ask what I tool I use to manage Twitter, they’re often surprised that I say Twitter.com.
-This is where you create lists, setup your profile, look at analytics, follow and search for people.
+When people ask what I tool I use to manage X, they’re often surprised that I say X.com.
+(Also, I am having a hard time getting used to saying “X” instead of “Twitter.”)
+This is where you create lists, set up your profile, follow and search for people.
+(I miss their analytics.
+When are they going to bring it back?)
 The mobile app has some of those abilities but not all.

 I only get emails when someone sends me a DM and only for my account.
 Push notifications on social platforms are dangerous for your productivity.
 Use time blocking instead.

-Download the mobile app so you can tweet on the go — or just not at your desk.
+Download the X (Twitter) mobile app so you can post on the go — or just not at your desk.
 Social media management isn’t a 9-5 job.
-I check my notifications during all of my waking hours.
+I check my notifications from about 7:00 AM until 10:00 PM.

-As an aside I strongly recommend against push notifications.
-Fit Twitter management into your life, don’t let it interrupt yours.
+As an aside, I strongly recommend against allowing push notifications.
+Fit X management into your life, don’t let it interrupt yours.

-The most under-utilized feature of Twitter is lists.
-If you want to focus your attention on certain segments that you follow, Twitter Lists is priority number one.
-Make the top 3 lists (customers, vendors, leaders) columns on Hootsuite (see below) and you’re 85% there.
+The most under-utilized feature of X (Twitter) is lists.
+If you want to focus your attention on certain segments that you follow, Lists is priority number one.
+Make the top 3 lists (customers, vendors, leaders) columns on Hootsuite (if you pay for it) and you’re 85% there.

-Twitter plus Hootsuite is my two tools if I were stranded on a deserted island with high-speed WiFi and Diet Coke.
+Before Hootsuite became $250/month, Twitter plus Hootsuite were my two tools if I were stranded on a deserted island with high-speed WiFi and Diet Coke.
+If I get to a point where I manage that many X accounts again, I’ll go back to Hootsuite in a heartbeat.
+AI put a huge dent into my business.
+But that’s another topic.

-Twitter’s analytics are awesome.
-You have to turn them on, by the way.
+You have to turn them on and I’m going to guess it’s because I’m paying for my account.
 I pair this with a Google Sheet to track the five main metrics of tweets, impressions, profile visits, mentions and followers.

-I like the tweets to profile visit ratio to be above .20.
+I used to like the tweets to profile visit ratio as the best metric ( above .20.).
 The profile visits is important because it means that a user saw your tweet, clicked on your username/handle, and then looked at your profile.
-So much about your audience can be learned from Twitter’s analytics; I wrote about that.

-Hootsuite Pro will set you back $30 a month.
-It is worth every penny.
+Hootsuite Pro will set you back $249 a month.
+It is worth every penny if you have that many accounts.
 Every.
 Red.
 Cent.

 Some people like TweetDeck but I haven’t liked them since Twitter purchased them.
 One of the bonuses about Hootsuite is that the mobile app has the same organization as the web app.
 This is key to making use of lists as well as hashtag or domain searches.

-I use Google Sheets for two reasons: 1) basic reporting; and 2) content curation for my basic and pro Twitter plans.
-Also, sometimes Twitter loses data.
+I use Google Sheets for two reasons: 1) basic reporting; and 2) content curation for my Basic and Pro X (Twitter) plans.
+Also, sometimes a platform can lose data.
 Don’t just rely on them.
 Have a backup.
 People who care about metrics can read spreadsheets.

 screenshot of google sheet of my analtyics